patrick-han/final_UI_HCI/README.md

 Medical data is often highly sensitive and difficult to obtain since it involves collecting information from real people and patients.
 Thus, it is desirable to have some method of obtaining vast amounts of data without the risk of privacy invasion.
+Specifically, for other machine learning applications, abnormal data is needed in order to train neural networks that may aid diagnoses, which are even more difficult to obtain given its lack of prevalence in real life.
 In this area, generative models have come a long way.
-In this project, we propose as user-interface and deep-learning pipeline for generating large amounts of user-manipulated ECG data.
+In this project, we propose a user-interface and deep-learning pipeline for generating large amounts of user-manipulated ECG data, allowing the user to specify modifications and generate realistic ECG signals that retain similar manipulations.
 The target audience is medical professionals.

 [Video Link](https://youtu.be/9GxjO4-EdEE)